A memorable roadtrip around Tasmania with the Porsche Travel Experience

-Join us for the start of our Porsche Travel Experience virtual anniversary world tour
+Kicking off the Porsche Travel Experience virtual anniversary world tour

-Just over 16,000km away from Porsche HQ is Tasmania, Australia’s largest island and one of the many fabulous places we’ve visited with Porsche Travel Experience in 25 years.
+Tasmania is Australia’s largest island and one of the many fabulous places visited by Porsche Travel Experience.
 Discover a unique and wonderfully down-to-earth destination

 Crossing by boat to one of the world’s most beautiful beaches